---

 - Rate investors for “smart money” factors: technical network, follow-on abilities, commercial partnerships, and reputation for supporting AI teams

-Advanced Investor Discovery Tools
+## AI Fundraising and Investor Discovery Tools

-1. Research-Driven Insights: The Foundation of Outreach
+### 1. Research-Driven Insights: the Foundation of Outreach

 Investor outreach begins with understanding your audience.
 Research-driven insights allow you to identify investor priorities, such as market trends, risk tolerance, and growth potential.
 By analyzing these factors, you can craft pitches that resonate deeply with stakeholders.

 For example, AI ventures often attract investors focused on scalability and innovation.
 Highlighting these aspects through data-backed narratives ensures your outreach aligns with their expectations.
+Lead with one chart that shows unit economics improving as compute scales.
+Investors read that as proof the moat compounds with usage.
+Make the scalability story a number, not an adjective.

 Investors value clarity and precision.
 Tailored pitch decks featuring data-driven visuals are essential for capturing their attention.
 These decks should highlight key metrics, such as projected ROI, market share, and competitive advantages.